timmi89/places/README.md

 ## Setup

-Install addressBook by cloning this repository.
+Install places that we've visited by cloning this repository.

 ## Technologies Used